 Bronwyn was born and raised in Durban, South Africa, where she studied at the University of Natal for a degree in arts and science.
 She and her family moved to Miami in the early 1990’s.
-She is married with two daughters, loves living in Miami, and is excited to join our family at Temple Beth Sholom.
+She is married with two daughters, loves living in Miami, and is happy to be a part of our family at Temple Beth Sholom.

 Saskia was born in Puerto Rico and raised in Venezuela.
 She moved to Miami in 1996 where she met her husband and started a family.
 She became familiar with Temple Beth Sholom by way of her two beautiful children who are alumni of the school.
 Saskia joined the staff as a Parent/Child Program teacher in 2013 and was a regular substitute teacher at TBSIS before joining the staff in January 2018.
 Her professional background was working in business and marketing for Estee Lauder in Venezuela.
 In her spare time she creates and sells handmade jewelry.